segmentio/segment-docs/src/connections/destinations/catalog/gauges/index.md

 ## Getting Started

-When you toggle on Gauges in Segment, our snippet will start asynchronously loading Gauges' track.js onto your page.
+When you enable Gauges in the Segment web app, your changes appear in the Segment CDN in about 45 minutes, and then Analytics.js starts asynchronously loading Gauges' `track.js` onto your page.

 This means you should remove Gauges' snippet from your page.

-Gauges will start automatically collecting data on your site.
+Gauges starts automatically collecting data on your site.

 - - -